There are various levels of police profiling—some legal, some not.

 This would require reviewing an officer’s arrest record and showing that they have a history of targeting a particular type of defendant.

-Schedule a free consultation today with The Law Office of John C. Fitzpatrick, P.C. at 919-683-9500 or send a message online with your legal questions.
+Schedule a free consultation today with The Law Firm of John C. Fitzpatrick, P.C. at 919-683-9500 or send a message online with your legal questions.